awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Performance.md

 63 TiB remaining for this cluster
 ```

-For a cluster running Aurora MySQL version 1\.23 or 2\.09 and higher, or Aurora PostgreSQL 3\.3\.0 or 2\.6\.0 and higher, the free size reported by `VolumeBytesUsed` increases when data is added and decreases when data is removed\.
+For a cluster running Aurora MySQL version 2\.09 or higher, or Aurora PostgreSQL, the free size reported by `VolumeBytesUsed` increases when data is added and decreases when data is removed\.
 The following example shows how\.
 This report shows the maximum and minimum storage size for a cluster at 15\-minute intervals as tables with temporary data are created and dropped\.
 The report lists the maximum value before the minimum value\.
 Thus, to understand how storage usage changed within the 15\-minute interval, interpret the numbers from right to left\.

 ```
 $ aws cloudwatch get-metric-statistics --metric-name "VolumeBytesUsed" \